RTEMS/rtems-docs/user/hosts/index.rst

 your desktop machine or a special build server.
 All RTEMS tools and runtime libraries are built from source on your host machine.
 The RTEMS Project does not maintain binary builds of the tools.
-This differs to what you normally experience with host operating systems, and it is, however this approach works well.
+This differs to what you normally experience with host operating systems however this approach works well.
 RTEMS is not a host operating system and it is not a distrbution.
 Deploying binary packages for every possible host operating system is too big a task for the RTEMS Project and it is not a good use of core developer time.
 Their time is better spent making RTEMS better and faster.

 The RTEMS Project's aim is to give you complete freedom to decide on the languages used in your project, which version control system, and the build